orthopus/01-myocoach/docs/server-programming-manual.md

 Unzip the downloaded archive to get the image file (.img file extension).

-From a terminal, go to the unzipped file directory then connect a MicroSD card on the workstation (16Gb A1 minimum recommended).
-The MicroSD card have to be unmounted if it has been mounted automatically.
-Run the following command :
+From a terminal, go to the directory where the .img file is then connect a MicroSD card on the workstation (16Gb A1 minimum recommended).
+The MicroSD card has to be unmounted if it has been mounted automatically.

+Then run the following command :

 Note : Replace _2021-05-07-raspios-buster-armhf-lite_ by the actual .img file name.